AlejandroLuperon/production-blog/src/pages/input-component-using-react.md

 ---
 <div>
   As you may have seen with popular frameworks such as <a target="\_blank" href="https://getbootstrap.com/">Boostrap</a>,
   <a target="\_blank" href="https://material.angular.io/">Angular Material</a>, or <a target="\_blank" href="https://www.polymer-project.org/">Polymer</a>, text fields can have a lot of configurations and states.
-Perhaps you'd want to validate
-  input text to see if it is the appropriate data type (i.e. number of string).
-Maybe you are creating many text fields, some of which vary in size, but are otherwise identical.
-Maybe all you want to do is just add a label to your text field.
-There are many possible use cases and configurations for text fields, which makes it handy to encapsulate all of the possible behaviors for your text fields inside a JavaScript class.
-For this tutorial, we'll create a configurable input component using React.
+Attributes such as the label, text field size, and color may vary across different places in your app.
+One way to manage the possible variations is to use props in React.
+Encapsulating all of the possible behaviors for your text fields inside a React component will provide options to configure the expected behavior of that text field in a predictable way without worrying about the implementation details of the text field itself.
 </div>
 <div>
   <br/>